January 9-12, 2025

 12:30pm performance by the University of North Carolina-Chapel Hill Bassoon Studio in the lobby

-1:00 pm Recital featuring performers: Maribel Alonso, Cassandra Bendickson, Elizabeth Crawford, Margaret Fay, Brigit Fitzgerald, Haley Houk, Eleni Katz, Jessica Kunttu, Stephanie Patterson, Rémy Taghavi, Robyn Watson
+1:00 pm Recital featuring performers: Maribel Alonso, Cassandra Bendickson, Richard Brasseale, Elizabeth Crawford, C.J.
+Everett, Margaret Fay, Debby Grove, John Grove, Haley Houk, Yoon Joo Hwang, Eleni Katz, Jessica Kunttu, Stephanie Patterson, Rémy Taghavi, Robyn Watson

 Workshop: 21st Century Orchestral Excerpts with Ben Roidl-Ward

-In the past several years, I have been working to integrate new excerpts into audition lists that I can control (mainly university placement auditions and festival audition lists).
-My goal in doing so has been to create lists that represent a broad range of styles, time periods, and composers’ identities.
+The musical excerpts used in orchestral auditions in the United States present an extremely limited scope of style, period, and representation.
+As a result, they are unnecessarily exclusive and do not address several fundamental skills that are necessary for success in the profession.
+For the past several years, I have been working to integrate new excerpts into audition lists that I can control (mainly university placement auditions and festival audition lists).
+My goal in doing so has been to represent a broader range of styles, techniques, time periods, and composers’ identities.
 In the process, I’ve successfully used a number of excerpts (including works by Tania Leon, Hilda Paredes, Margaret Bonds, and Clarice Assad, among others) that I believe are extremely effective in audition settings.
-Bring your bassoon and work through these excerpts with Ben Roidl-Ward
+This presentation and workshop will identify a number of excerpts in this category, give them musical, stylistic, and historical context, and feature performances by symposium participants.

 Special Topics: Harmonizing Innovation: The Breaking Winds’ Approach to Arrangements and Collaboration